cloud-native-toolkit/software-everywhere/README.md

 # TechZone Automation

-Software Everywhere aims to make it automate the provisioning of Red Hat OpenShift and deployment and use IBM Software in any environment.
+TechZone Automation aims to make it automate the provisioning of Red Hat OpenShift and deployment and use IBM Software in any environment.
 The automation is provided as a set of reusable modules that can be put together into different composite solutions.

 ## Automation solutions